XAHICO/vertigo/README.md

 ## Licence

 Vertigo is proprietary software.
 A valid `XAHICO_VERTIGO_API_KEY` is required for ML-backed features (authentication and scan).
-Fingerprinting is available without a key.
+Fingerprinting and unauthenticated scanning are available without a key.

 - Licences are available at [vertigo.xahico.com](https://vertigo.xahico.com)
 - Keys carry an expiry date and are validated against the XAHICO cloud on each invocation